-Many countries have laws which mean that residents of that country pay tax on all income, irrespective of where it arises (like the UK – if you remain UK tax resident, you continue to be subject to UK tax on worldwide income).
-Many countries in the world also have laws that state that income which arises in that country is taxed in that territory, irrespective of whether the taxpayer is tax ‘resident’ there.
+Many countries have laws which mean that 'tax residents' of that country pay tax on all income, irrespective of where it arises (this is broadly the case in the UK – if you remain UK tax resident, you continue to be subject to UK tax on worldwide income).
+Many countries in the world also have laws that state that income which arises in that country is taxed in that territory, irrespective of whether the taxpayer is tax resident there.

 This means that if you are a UK tax resident working overseas, a UK tax liability may arise on your foreign employment payments.
-Since you may also have to pay tax in the other location (due to it arising there) this may lead to double taxation implications.
+Since you may also have to pay tax in the other location (due to the fact that it arises there), this may lead to double taxation implications.
 This is a situation that students who have temporarily left the UK to work overseas may find themselves in.

 Granted, this sounds fairly horrendous, but don’t panic just yet – the UK has an extensive network of double tax treaties with other countries.
 One of the functions of these treaties is to prevent double taxation by ultimately allowing only one country to tax your earnings (if you are a UK national, this will typically be the UK) or by allowing a credit for the foreign tax paid when calculating the UK tax liability on the foreign income.

 The method of double taxation ‘relief’ will depend on your exact circumstances, the nature of the income and the specific wording of the treaty between the countries involved.
 You should also be aware that some countries do not have a double tax treaty with the UK.
 If that is the case, you may still be able to claim unilateral tax relief in respect of the foreign tax you have paid.
 Unfortunately there are no hard and fast rules and you will probably need to seek some professional advice if you find yourself in a ‘double taxation’ situation.